-The certification fee is $200 (no HST) and collected on the day of the course, cash or cheque payable to the University of Guelph, or we can invoice your company.
+The certification fee is $200 (no HST).
 We courier your manuals to you approximately 3 weeks before your course or test date.
 If you fail at a test session, you must then participate in a full course and rewrite tthe test.

 Certified Crop Advisors Earn Continuing Education Units (CEUs)